ParentCircle empowers parents to raise successful children through holistic parenting.

 Scenario 1: Ron, an academically bright seven-year-old boy of higher weight, avoids eating in front of his father.
 He also avoids participating in physical activities in school.
 The problem?
 His father comments on his weight while buying him clothes, calls him ‘fatso’ in an effort to motivate him to exercise, and forbids him from eating what he calls ‘bad’ food.
 Of late, Ron has started reporting sick each time the PT period approaches.

 Negative stereotypes toward higher-weight peers begin early in childhood; even preschoolers learn that society judges people by how they look.
-Yes, you may be stunned that we said this, but there are studies pointing towards this in recent times.
+Yes, you may be surprised that we mentioned this, but recent studies suggest that this is indeed the case.
 An Australian study published in 2019 found that by the age of 5, 50% of the 111 girls surveyed had internalized the thin ideal.
 Today, more than ever before, there exists a dangerous cocktail of increasing representation of the ideal body size and shape, together with strong (and often misleading) messages about dieting and nutrition control.
-Adding to this, the continued obsession of the media with actors and models who have perfect bodies also plays a part.
+The media's continued obsession with actors and models who have perfect bodies also plays a part.

-Helping children feel good about their bodies is a critical aspect of adolescent parenting.
-Unfortunately, knowingly or unknowingly, many parents too are guilty of fat-shaming their children.
-Statements such as “That baby fat is still hanging on, huh?” or “You’re going to eat ALL of that?!” may sound painfully familiar to any child or teen whose weight has been commented upon by their parents.
+Helping children feel good about their bodies is a critical aspect of parenting.
+Unfortunately, knowingly or unknowingly, many parents are guilty of fat-shaming their children.
+Comments such as, “That baby fat is still hanging on, huh?” or “You’re going to eat ALL of that?” may sound painfully familiar to children who are fat-shamed.
 In a 2012 American study on children at a weight-loss camp, 37% said that their parents had bullied them about their size.
-Parents may fat-shame their child because of their own feelings of inadequacy, inordinate concern about what others think (as a result, they may feel ashamed of their child), or genuine health concerns about their child being of higher weight.
-The biased perception that higher-weight children are lazy or spoilt further compounds the prejudices.
+Parents may fat-shame their child because of their own feelings of inadequacy, inordinate concern about what others think (as a result, they may feel ashamed of their child), or genuine health concerns about their child being of a higher weight.
+The biased perception that higher-weight children are lazy or spoiled further compounds the prejudices.

 Fat-shaming FACTS